angeliki-c/topic_relatedness/README.md

 	  that represent them.
 	- What similarity score do two specific terms from the vocabulary have?

 	If we really want to extract the most value out of our text data, we should not constrain our exploration only in looking up only the most similar components in our corpus, but invastigating the least connected entities, too or entities belonging in specific percentiles of similarity score in our corpus.
-Also, submitting queries, using other metric functions (distance functions or others), might highlight information quite useful for our research.
+Also, submit- ting queries, using other metric functions (distance functions or others), might highlight information quite useful for our research.

-	It is interesting to notice that in the results returned, after submitting the first query above, we see terms such as:
+	It is interesting to notice that in the results returned, after submitting the first query above, we see terms, such as:
 	- 'lymphoma', which as other diseases its rate and symptoms are studied at a geographic level [4] and there are research reports claiming the connection of this disease with environmental factors, such as pollution [5]
 	- 'hypertension', 'multimorbidity', 'cancer', 'mutation', 'drought', 'radiation'
 	- exposome, which based on CDC "can be defined as the measure of all the exposures of an individual in a lifetime and how those exposures relate to health" [6]
 	- 'tccon', which stands for TCCON - Total Carbon Column Observing Network'
-	- 'electric', which might be connected with the connection atmospheric electricity seems to have with biologic
+	- 'electric', which might be connected with the connection atmospheric electricity seems to have with biologic function [7]
-	   function [7]
 	- 'noaa', which stands for National Oceanic and Atmospheric Administration.
 NOAA in a recent report states
 	   "Drought can harm food production and human health.
 Flooding can lead to disease spread and damages to ecosystems and infrastructure" [8]